jamii/jamii.github.com/_drafts/qnd-review-of-ppig-1989-2016.markdown

 [Using computerized procedures for testing and training abstract comparative relations](http://www.ppig.org/sites/default/files/2009-PPIG-21st-vitale.pdf)

+Subjects given two comparisons eg A>B and B>C and have to report what mapping from A,B,C to small,medium,large can be deduced.
+Success rates between 50% and 100% depending on class of problem.

+10 subjects.
+Three sessions.
+Small but significant increase in performance over time.

+10 subjects.
+Replaced middle session with 'training session' - same interface but explains answers.
+Near 100% success rates on last session.

 [Good Programmers: Nature or Nurture?
 (The bed of Procrustes)](http://www.ppig.org/sites/default/files/2009-PPIG-21st-exton.pdf)

+General discussion of nature vs nurture as it pertains to psychometrics.
+Doesn't really say anything specific about programming.

 [Types of Cooperation Episodes in Side-by-Side Programming](http://www.ppig.org/sites/default/files/2009-PPIG-21st-prechelt.pdf)

+Observation of 10 grad students learning Java.
+GT concepts again.

 [Software Architects: A Different Type of Software Practitioner](http://www.ppig.org/sites/default/files/2009-PPIG-21st-downey.pdf)

+Interviewed software architects about projects.
+Found that they weren't really focused on the projects so the interviews were pointless.

 [Mining Programming Language Vocabularies from Source Code](http://www.ppig.org/sites/default/files/2009-PPIG-21st-delorey.pdf)

+Text-mining JDK.
+Doesn't seem to have any new results from their past paper.

 [Meta-analysis of the effect of consistency on success in early learning of programming](http://www.ppig.org/sites/default/files/2009-PPIG-21st-dehnadi_0.pdf)

+6 attempted replications of consistent-mental-model-predicts-programming-ability experiment.

+First failure had too very high pass rates - almost all of the students were consistent.
+Second failure was a test given after the course - expect that a programming course should teach students to pass the test (this objection doesn't actually seem to me to make sense).

+Improved protocol, detailed in previous paper.

+Next four replications from author and collaborators.
+All seem to be somewhat successful.

 [Initial Exploration of Eye Movements in Collaborative Work: Case Pair Programming](http://www.ppig.org/sites/default/files/2009-PPIG-21st-pietinen.pdf)

+Eye-tracking during pair programming.
+Method and results are not really clear.

 [Further Observation of Open Source Programmers’ Information Seeking](http://www.ppig.org/sites/default/files/2009-PPIG-21st-sharif.pdf)

+Yet more mailing list mining.
+Low response rate.
+No other interesting observations.

 [Examining the Structural Features of Systems Developed in C++ and Java](http://www.ppig.org/sites/default/files/2009-PPIG-21st-english.pdf)

+10 C++ and 10 Java projects out of top 100 sourceforge downloads.
+Conclusions seem to be far too strong given the metrics examined eg low number of protected methods -> not enough use of information hiding.

 [Design Requirements for an Architecture Consistency Tool](http://www.ppig.org/sites/default/files/2009-PPIG-21st-rosik.pdf)

+Reflexion modeling for fighting architectural drift.
+2 year longitudinal study at IBM Dublin.
+Discovered many violations of the model, but they generally weren't removed.
+Designed a CI version of the tool to catch violations as they happen.

 [Concrete Thoughts on Abstraction](http://www.ppig.org/sites/default/files/2009-PPIG-21st-nicholson.pdf)

+Tries to break effective use of abstraction down into subskills.

 [Computer Code as a Medium for Human Communication: Are Programming Languages Improving?](http://www.ppig.org/sites/default/files/2009-PPIG-21st-dubochet.pdf)

+12 subjects given code comprehension task in either Java or Scala under eye-tracker.
+The dense Scala code was more quickly understood.

 [Communication in Testing: Improvements for Testing Management](http://www.ppig.org/sites/default/files/2009-PPIG-21st-paakkonen.pdf)

+Survey answered by 23/60 professionals in single company.
+Reported poor overall visibility of test state, poor coordination between departments.

 [Cognitive levels and Software Maintenance Sub-tasks](http://www.ppig.org/sites/default/files/2009-PPIG-21st-kelly.pdf)

+6 professionals talk-aloud in maintenance tasks at work.
+Tries to code utterances into Bloom taxonomy.
+Not clear what they are looking for.

 [Can Named Ranges Improve the Debugging Performance of Novice Spreadsheet Users?](http://www.ppig.org/sites/default/files/2009-PPIG-21st-mckeever.pdf)

+21 students asked to debug spreadsheet that uses named ranges.
+Uses previous experiment as control.
+Worse performance than control.

+Tries to justify use of separate control by comparing error distribution to control group in a different (and properly randomized) experiment.

 [An Evaluation of inline source code browsing](http://www.ppig.org/sites/default/files/2009-PPIG-21st-desmond.pdf)

+Tool opens source code inline instead of jumping to different file.

+7 subjects given various comprehension tasks.
+14% faster with inline.
+No significance test.

 [A Course Dedicated to Developing Algorithmic Problem Solving Skills - Design and Experiment](http://www.ppig.org/sites/default/files/2009-PPIG-21st-muller.pdf)

+Problem-solving course.
+Students reportedly approve.
+No other evaluation.

 ### 2010